shizhMSFT/notaryproject/signature-specification.md

 **Q: How will Notary v2 support multiple payload formats?**

 **A:** The Signature envelope MUST have a versioning mechanism to support multiple payload formats.

-[JWS JSON serialization](./signature-envelope-jose.md) signature envelope versioning is achieved by the `cty` field in ProtectedHeaders.
+- For [JWS JSON serialization](./signature-envelope-jwt.md) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.
-[COSE_Sign1_Tagged](./signature-envelope-cose.md) signature envelope versioning is achieved by the `content type` (label: `3`) field in ProtectedHeaders.
+- For [COSE_Sign1_Tagged](./signature-envelope-cose.md) signature envelope, versioning is achieved by the `content type` (label: `3`) field in ProtectedHeaders.
-For [JWS JSON serialization](./signature-envelope-jwt.md) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.

 ## Appendix